Unsigned-Long/iKalibr/docs/details/config_template_note.md

       PlanarityMin: 0.6
   Preference:
     # whether using cuda to speed up when solving least-squares problems
-    # if you do not install the cuda dependency, set it to 'false'
+    # if you do not install the cuda dependency, set it to 'false'.
+    # To use CUDA in iKalibr, you need to include CUDA dependency when compiling Ceres.
     UseCudaInSolving: false
     # currently available output content:
     # ParamInEachIter, BSplines, LiDARMaps, VisualMaps, RadarMaps, HessianMat,
     # VisualLiDARCovisibility, VisualKinematics, ColorizedLiDARMap,
-    # AlignedInertialMes, VisualReprojErrors, RadarDopplerErrors, RGBDVelocityErrors, LiDARPointToSurfelErrors
+    # AlignedInertialMes, VisualReprojErrors, RadarDopplerErrors, VisualOpticalFlowErrors, LiDARPointToSurfelErrors
     # NONE, ALL
     Outputs:
       - LiDARMaps